tong-qiao/mlops-zoomcamp/notes/Week_3_orchestration.md

 ```
 prefect config set PREFECT_API_URL="http://<external-ip>:4200/api"
 ```
-7. The remote UI will be visible on :4200/
+7. The remote UI will be visible on :4200/ and the code can be run locally against the remote Orion server.

 At anytime, we can use the following command to check Prefect config and unset it:
 ```